The 5 Best Laptops For Seniors in 2022 (Comfy & Easy To Use) – Ultimate Set Up Guide

 Ipads & Tablets

-• However if limited to web browsing, reading emails and watching videos, it will be a better starting point.
+• If a senior’s only web browsing, reading emails and watching videos, it’s the best starting point.

 Latop vs Tablets: Software

-Emails: tablets are not practical for typing long emails.
-Short messages are fine.
-A Bluetooth keyboard can offset this issue though.
+Emails: tablets are not ideal for typing long emails.
+Short messages are ok.
+A Bluetooth keyboard is a must for long-email sending seniors.

-Reading: There’s no better device than a tablet for reading.
-If you think about it, it actually becomes a book you can just turn the pages with a swipe, take it anywhere and position it anyplace perhaps to follow any instructions (leaned against a wall/object).
+Reading: Tablets are best for reading watching movies.
+When reading, it feels like reading a book you can just turn the pages with a swipe, take it anywhere and place it wherever and however you want (why? to follow any instructions).

-• Editing photos, saving documents, taking photos and files out of a camera or USB devices.
+• When taking photos and files out of a camera or USB devices.

 Comments?